Todd Fuller

-Todd Douglas Fuller (born July 25, 1974) is a retired American professional basketball player who was selected by the Golden State Warriors with the 11th overall pick of the 1996 NBA Draft.
+Todd Douglas Fuller (born July 25, 1974) is an American former professional basketball player who was selected by the Golden State Warriors with the 11th overall pick of the 1996 NBA draft.
 He played in five NBA seasons from 1996 to 2001 for the Warriors, Utah Jazz, Charlotte Hornets and Miami Heat, averaging 3.7 ppg.
-Fuller was drafted ahead of future NBA All-Stars Kobe Bryant, Steve Nash, Peja Stojaković, and Jermaine O'Neal in the 1996 NBA Draft.
+Fuller was drafted ahead of future NBA All-Stars Kobe Bryant, Steve Nash, Peja Stojaković, and Jermaine O'Neal in the 1996 NBA draft.
 He also played six seasons overseas, on pro teams in Spain, Poland Greece and Australia.

 College career

 Fuller graduated from Charlotte Christian School in 1992 and played collegiately at North Carolina State University (NC State).
 While with NC State, he led the Atlantic Coast Conference (ACC) in scoring during his senior year with 20.9 ppg and 9.9 rpg.
 He was an Academic All-American, and declined a Rhodes Scholarship to the University of Oxford to play professional basketball.
 He was also inducted into Phi Beta Kappa and graduated summa cum laude in 1996 with a bachelor of science in applied mathematics from NC State.
 Fuller is also a frequent public speaker.

 North Carolina State honored Todd Fuller by hanging his number 52 jersey from the ceiling of the PNC Arena during a halftime ceremony of the Red and White basketball scrimmage game on October 27, 2007.